Life is full of changes. Everyday events

 medicine and regular visits to a health professional is much safer and more

 Do not smoke or use other tobacco products.
 Smoking

 increases your risk of developing coronary artery disease.
 The use of smokeless

-(spit) tobacco increases your risk of developing cancer of the mouth, neck,
+(spit) tobacco increases your risk for developing cancer of the mouth, neck,

 throat, and digestive tract.
 Your risk of developing depression increases if